Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 Age and Types of Accounts

-If you are a first time home buyer and have never had a car loan then credit cards and student loans are likely the only types of loans you have dealt with.
+If you are a first time home buyer and have never had a car loan, then credit cards and student loans are likely the only types of loans you have dealt with.

 Also, since most people with student loans started borrowing at the age of 18, your student loan account is likely one of the oldest accounts in your credit file.
 Closing an old account means your average age of accounts will go down making your credit history look less reliable and lowering your score.

 Should I Pay Off My Student Loans Before Buying a House?

 Do your loans need to be completely paid off before you buy a house?
 Not necessarily.
 With the right emergency fund and income, people who are savvy with money can leverage debt to their advantage.

 As you learned, closing your student loan account has varying impacts to your credit score but it might not be deal breaker for mortgage qualification if you already have strong credit.
 Certainly, avoiding a dip in your credit score is not a reason to not pay off the loans if you are able.